AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow/example_workflow.rst

 In this example you can see that we recorded three sessions from one mouse, which has a viral injection and a perfusion procedure.
 All mice are C57BL/6J, were bred locally, and were housed with a running wheel in their cage.
+Download :download:`example_workflow.xlsx <example_workflow.xlsx>` and :download:`example_workflow.py <example_workflow.py>` to follow along.

 Make data description